 Tech Takes Runner-up Spot at Brickyard Collegiate

-Tech returns to action Oct.
-18-20 when it hosts the United States Collegiate Championship at The Golf Club of Georgia in Alpharetta, Ga.
+Tech returns to action the weekend of Oct, 19-21, when it hosts the annual United States Collegiate Championship at the Golf Club of Georgia in Alpharetta.